mohsinister/movie-meta-fetcher/README.md

 * Sign up on themoviedb.org and get apikey.
 * Replace XXXXXXXX with the api key in line 7 in main.py where tmdbKey = 'XXXXXXXXXXX'
 * Run the python file, feed in the directory where all your movies are listed and kaboom!
 You will get a txt file with json data of all details related to the movie.
 Upload the *content.txt* and *index.html* in the same folder to view your movie metadata online.
 For the movie folders/files it coulnd't process it will add the details to the ERRORLOG file.
-* Replace ZZZZ with your trak.tv username, for traktv api key go to https://trakt.tv/oauth/applications and create an application.
+* Replace ZZZZ with your trak.tv username, for traktv api key go to [APP](https://trakt.tv/oauth/applications) and create an application.
 It is not rocket science.
-* Next go to https://trakt.docs.apiary.io read the documentation on how to use the api.
+* Next go to [Trakt API](https://trakt.docs.apiary.io) read the documentation on how to use the api.
 In this version, I am only using GET requests so authorization is not necessary.

 ### How does it work?
 This script will work for almost everyone, I made it for my personal use and I have a habit of keeping my folders tidy.
 Generally all the movie files/folder are saved in this format *MOVIE NAME [YEAR] (1080p) (YTS.AM)*, or *MOVIE.NAME.Year.1080p.YTS.AM.mp4/mkv*, or *Movie.Name* would do.